AlMa-2004/oop-project/README.md

 # Agrarian Affair

 ## Descriere proiect
-A simple and relaxing farm simulator where players grow crops, raise a few animals, and sell their harvest to earn coins.
-The focus is on casual gameplay, easy mechanics, and an enjoyable farming experience.
+A simple and relaxing farm simulator where players grow crops, feed a few animals, and sell their harvest to earn coins.

 ## Milestone #0